dotnet/docs-maui/docs/user-interface/graphics/blendmodes.md

 The upper-right and lower-left rectangles are always blank because both the destination and source are transparent in those areas.
 The destination color occupies the upper-left area, so that area can either be colored with the destination color or not at all.
 Similarly, the source color occupies the lower-right area, so that area can be colored with the source color or not at all.

-The following table lists the Porter-Duff blend modes provided by `Microsoft.Maui.Graphics`, and how they color each of the three non-blank area in the diagram above:
+The following table lists the Porter-Duff blend modes provided by `Microsoft.Maui.Graphics`, and how they color each of the three non-blank areas in the diagram above:

 | Blend mode | Destination | Intersection | Source |
 | -- | -- | -- | -- |